fphenix/MerachQ1S_PC_App/README.md

 # MerachQ1S_PC_App
 Merach Q1S rower machine "Application" for PC (BlueTooth)

-It connects (via BlueTooth to the rower and displays in a GUI the useful data from the machine.
+It connects (via BlueTooth which must be enabled on your PC!) to the rower and displays in a GUI the useful data from the machine.

 Dependencies : PySide6, Bleak (& pyftms)